kevalmaru-gpu/ChatBot/README.md

 # Welcome! chat box profile
 # How to use?
 <!--blockquotes-->
-This chatbox can be used when an animal is injured or in a bad condition. the owner can use this chatbot to get an instant solution if available or to get available doctors nearby.
+This chatbox can be used when an animal is injured or in a bad condition, the owner can use this chatbot to get an instant solution if available or will get nearby available doctors contact info.

 ### Menu
 <!--italic-->